Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 Diving skills are also recommended.

-- often work more than 40 hours' a week, may work shifts and weekends
+- often work more than 40 hours a week, and may work weekends

-- work in rural areas, coastal waters or holding ponds and tanks
+- work in rural areas, coastal and open waters, or holding ponds and tanks

 What's the job really like?